Brother Jed

-George Edward "Jed" Smock, Jr. (January 4, 1943 – June 6, 2022), better known as Brother Jed, was an American evangelist whose open-air preaching ministry was concentrated on college campuses.
+George Edward "Jed" Smock Jr. (January 4, 1943 – June 6, 2022), better known as Brother Jed, was an American evangelist whose open-air preaching ministry was concentrated on college campuses.
 He preached at major universities in all 50 US states and other countries.
 As an itinerant preacher, he usually spent only a few days on each campus, visiting the northern campuses in the fall and spring and the southern campuses in the winter.
 In 2004, he relocated to Columbia, Missouri, where he often preached at the University of Missouri and other colleges throughout the Midwest.
 In the summer of 2013, he relocated his ministry and residence to his hometown of Terre Haute, Indiana.

 Biography

 Brother Jed's self-described lifestyle of "drunkenness, dissipation, and debauchery" began while he was a freshman in high school.
 Older friends exposed him to alcohol, which became a regular part of his life.
-Smock began attending Indiana State University in 1960, studying social studies and English.
+Smock began attending Indiana University in 1960.
 By his second year, he had established himself as the heaviest drinker in the fraternity.
-Smock states in his autobiography that, despite his lifestyle, he graduated near the top of his class.
+Smock would soon drop out of Indiana University and hitchhike to California, where he was a door-to-door encyclopedia salesman.

+Smock would later go on to finish his undergraduate education at Indiana State University, continuing his previous lifestyle of "debauchery."
+There, he graduated with honors, majoring in social studies with a minor in English.
+Smock states in his autobiography that, despite his lifestyle, he graduated near the top of his class, going straight to the bars after taking his last senior final exam.
+He was hospitalized after being punched while trying to stop a fight, leaving him with a scar on his face.
+Smock claims to have woken up in an emergency room with no recollection of the night before, having details being filled in by his friend, and having gone back out to the bars that same night.

-Smock attended graduate school at Indiana State University, where he earned a master's degree in history and wrote a thesis on "the personal effects of smoking seven straight joints of marijuana" while he was a research assistant in psychology for the Institute of Research into Human Behavior at the school.
+Smock attended graduate school at Indiana State University, earning a master's degree in history and wrote a thesis on "the personal effects of smoking seven straight joints of marijuana" while he was a research assistant in psychology for the Institute of Research into Human Behavior at the school.
 Smock served as a history professor for one year at the University of Wisconsin–La Crosse.

 He converted to Christianity after being preached to by an Arab carrying a cross in Morocco.

 Smock formed Campus Ministry USA, a para-church organization, in 1984.
-In 2004, the group moved its operations from Newark, Ohio to Columbia, Missouri, where he often preached at the University of Missouri on Speakers Circle.
+In 2004, the group moved its operations from Newark, Ohio, to Columbia, Missouri, where he often preached at the University of Missouri on Speakers Circle.

 Brother Jed left Columbia for Indiana in 2013.
 His family was documented for a pilot TV series while preaching in Indiana.

-Brother Jed frequented Eastern Illinois University.
+Brother Jed frequented Eastern Illinois University and Southern Illinois University.
+He frequently claimed to have "found the Lord in a Burger King, home of the Whopper!"